CarlieHamilton/is-it-fantasy/README.md

 ![look, it does work](./docs/yes.png)

 So it does work but not well, as a lot of the bigger and more popular fantasy novels return a "no".
 The logic of this app could be greatly improved.
-For instance, by checking more than one result rather than just the first result.
+For instance, by checking more than one result rather than just the first result, or allowing the user to select which book they mean from a list.

 There is also only limited error checking.

-No styling has been added - the app is currently using the styling that comes with create-react-app
+No styling has been added - the app is currently using the styling that comes with create-react-app.

-Future iterations would allow you to select which book you meant, for example, and show an image of the book you searched for.

 ## How To Test